 The type of estimate is expected to be filled in only if the trend direction is increasing, decreasing or uncertain, and not if stable or unknown.
 However, as the name of the field explicitly says, 'Short-term trend Magnitude - type of estimate' should only make reference to the magnitude of the trend.
-Note that in the Explanatory notes it has been wrongly specified that 'the type of estimate field encompasses the total assessment i.e. both field 5.7 short-term trend direction and field 5.8 short-term trend magnitude': the type of estimate should only refer to the magnitude.
+Note that in the Explanatory notes it was wrongly specified that 'for habitat/ species range the type of estimate field is used for both the trend direction (5.4) and the short-term trend magnitude fields (5.5) as these two fields are part of the one assessment and should be both be addressed in this field'.
+The same applies for habitats area 'the type of estimate field encompasses the total assessment i.e. both field 5.7 short-term trend direction and field 5.8 short-term trend magnitude' and for species population 'the type of estimate field encompasses the total assessment i.e. both field 6.11 short-term trend magnitude.'.
+The type of estimate should only refer to the magnitude fields H\4\6\short\term\trend\estimate\type for habitats range, H\5\8\a to H\5\8\d for habitats area, S\5\6\short\term\trend\estimate\type for species range and S\6\11\a to 6\11\d for species population.
+Same applies for range.
+The Explanatory Notes have been corrected accordingly.